Leading-AI-IO/earned-ai-model-optionality/docs/en/earned-ai-model-optionality_EN.md

 ## Behind, or Simply Not Yet Asked?

-Japan's 57.7% adoption rate is frequently cited to stoke a sense of crisis.<br/>
+Japan's 55.2% usage rate is frequently cited to stoke a sense of crisis.<br/>
 But from this book's vantage point, another reading is available.

 Slow adoption also means **large-scale lock-in has not yet formed.**<br/>